ago30425/perf-analysis/README.md

     make
     ```
 * Summary
-  * The performance of the version with sort is better than one without sort because of the branch prediction.
+  * The performance of the version with sort is better than one without sort because of the branch prediction (without compiler optimization).
+  * If we enable `-O2`, the result is reverse.